gzachariadis/Windows-10/README.md

 ## Applications

-Below, you will find a personalized, categorized index of software that I prefer to install on my Windows Systems, they are seperated by their "Purpose".
+<div align="justify">Below, you will find a personalized, categorized index of software that I prefer to install on my Windows Systems, they are seperated by their "Purpose".</div>

-In some rare occasions, popular alternatives are proposed for you, if I feel they worth mentioning.
+<div align="justify">In some rare occasions, popular alternatives are proposed for you, if I feel they worth mentioning.</div>

-You can use the [Winget Client](https://github.com/microsoft/winget-cli) and [Winutil by Chris Titus](https://github.com/ChrisTitusTech/winutil) to issue an automated mass install.
-Templates for the latter, can be found [here.]()
+<div align="justify">You can use the [Winget Client](https://github.com/microsoft/winget-cli) and [Winutil by Chris Titus](https://github.com/ChrisTitusTech/winutil) to issue an automated mass install.
+Templates for the latter, can be found [here.]()</div>

-My preferences include almost exclusively Open-Source and/or community maintained software, in case no software of that sort serves my purpose, I opt for commerical or closed-source alternatives.
+<div align="justify">My preferences include almost exclusively Open-Source and/or community maintained software, in case no software of that sort serves my purpose, I opt for commerical or closed-source alternatives.</div>

 ### Categories